 When physicians and other healthcare providers agree to accept Medicare as a form of insurance, they are given the option to be either a participating provider or a non-participating provider.
 A participating provider is a provider who accepts the payment from Medicare as payment in full and does not bill the Medicare beneficiary for any additional cost of the visit or procedure.
-Although a significant number of providers accept Medicare Assignment, there is still a small faction of doctors and healthcare providers who do not, and are considered non-participating providers.
+Although a significant number of providers accept Medicare Assignment, there is still a small fraction of doctors and healthcare providers who do not and are considered non-participating providers.

-Although the majority of doctors and healthcare providers across the country accept Medicare Assignment, there is still the possibility of encountering an excess charge with Medicare Supplement Plan N. Luckily, Medicare.gov has a very easy to use provider tool where you can look up doctors by name or specialty in your zip code and determine whether they accept Medicare Assignment, or not.
+Although the majority of doctors and healthcare providers across the country accept Medicare Assignment, there is still the possibility of encountering an excess charge with Medicare Supplement Plan N. Luckily, Medicare.gov has a very easy to use provider tool where you can look up doctors by name or specialty in your zip code and determine whether they accept Medicare Assignment.
 If your doctor appears with a little green checkmark by their name, you don’t have to worry about an excess charge!

 - New York

 *In CT, you must be a member of CONNMAP/QMB

 Does MediGap Plan N have a Network of Doctors?

 With any of the Medicare Supplement plans, there is no network of doctors or physicians that you have to adhere to.
 If a provider accepts Medicare as insurance, they automatically accept your Medicare Supplement plan, as Original Medicare takes control of the billing.

 Essentially, you can use your Medicare Supplement Plan N in all 50 states, as long as the doctor accepts Medicare!
 This is one of the greatest benefits of Original Medicare with a supplement, as you have access to the best doctors and healthcare providers across the country without worrying about paying out-of-network charges.
 You are in control of your healthcare!